 The many practical questions about the effective implementation of these procedures include, for example:

 - When is Competitive Dialogue a better procurement route than the Restricted Procedure or the Competitive Procedure with Negotiation?

 - What justification will be needed for the use of Competitive Dialogue or the Competitive Procedure with Negotiation in the current directives?

 - What do awarding bodies need to do to plan the effective use of these procedures?

-- How can awarding bodies best use the flexibility that the procedures provide?
+- How can awarding bodies best use the flexibility which the procedures provide?

 Experience shows that not all methods of using Competitive Dialogue and the Competitive Procedure with Negotiation have so far been equally effective in promoting value for money for the public sector, and objective advice on when and how to use these procedures is hard to find.

 This very practical Master Class will give you the opportunity to receive case-specific advice on the issues arising in your own procurement from our experts and from other participants.

 After the Master Class you will also receive a hard copy of the EIPA book ‘Competitive Dialogue and Negotiated Procedures – A Practical Guide’ (2nd edition), written by Michael Burnett and Martin Oder, which is available exclusively to Master Class participants.